Member Login | Sign Up

 If you’re wondering why I don’t use the Asics Court FF since they top my list and outperform the Gel Resolutions in a few areas, the answer is twofold.
 First, I prefer the overall feel of the Gel Resolution, which rides a bit lower to the ground.
 Second, I like the style of the Gel Resolution and find the Court FF to look a bit bulky.

-With all that said, I wanted to touch on this before diving too deep as a reminder to keep your priorities top of mind.
+With all that said, I wanted to touch on this before diving too deep as a reminder to keep your priorities at the top of your mind.
 Each shoe in this guide has unique attributes, so I’m sure you’ll find something you love.

 Tennis Shoe Anatomy